Nearly 50 years ago, the U.S. Supreme Court ruled on Roe v. Wade, a decision that created a constitutional right to abortion.

 As Colin LeCroy and Az Rahlouni explained for The Hill in 2017,

-Overturning Roe may change the status quo around abortion enough, by stirring up awareness that the preborn child is someone worth protecting, that some women who might have considered abortion before Roe would reject abortion if the Supreme Court overturned it.
+Overturning Roe may change the status quo around abortion enough, by sharing the truth that the preborn child is someone worth protecting, that some women who might have considered abortion before Roe would reject abortion if the Supreme Court overturned it.

-The sobering fact remains: pregnant women in crisis are largely unreached and underserved by pro-lifers.
-And if we don‘t change our own behavior, and change the culture, a Supreme Court ruling in our favor may not turn the tide for them.
+However, the sobering fact remains: pregnant women in crisis are largely underserved in our culture.
+And if we don‘t change the culture, a Supreme Court ruling in our favor may not turn the tide for these women.
 We must address the root causes of their fear — the circumstances driving them toward abortion in the first place.
 This is not easy work.
-But it is neessary.
+But it is necessary.

 There’s debate over whether law follows culture or vice-versa.

-But what we do know is that law and culture influence one another.
-There is little doubt that overturning Roe would result in a culture shift — potentially one more dramatic than the small, incremental moves of public opinion toward the pro-life position we’ve been seeing year over year.
+What we do know is that law and culture influence one another.
+There is little doubt that overturning Roe would result in a legal and cultural shift — potentially one more dramatic than the small, incremental moves of public opinion toward the pro-life position we’ve been seeing year over year.

-Overturning Roe would upend that status quo, giving the pro-life movement a fresh start and renewed energy.
+Overturning Roe would upend the status quo, giving the pro-life movement a fresh start and renewed energy.